 This module provides horizontal force distribution analysis for a rigid diaphragm laterally supported by up to 160 resisting elements (walls, columns or generic resisting elements).
-An applied shear (and an optional orthogonal force) is applied to a center of mass location, and that force is distributed to all elements after the rotational stiffness analysis has been completed.

 The module provides analysis for one level only.
 For structures where elements are symmetrically placed on many levels, a calculation may be performed for each level and results added to determine shears and overturning moments for each element.
 When determining center of mass (where the lateral force is applied) on successively lower levels when elements are NOT all aligned vertically, a new center of mass position should be calculated based upon element forces acting from the diaphragm from the level above and combined with the force at that level.